Commercial Closet Association: History

-The Commercial Closet Association was founded in 2001 "as a way to track and document [LGBT] themed advertisements."
+The Commercial Closet Association was founded in 2001 "as a way to track and document [LGBTQ+ themed advertisements."
 It developed out of work by Advertising Age magazine business journalist Michael Wilke, who was known for his work in writing about gay and lesbian matters in advertising.
 He had created a video program in 1997 called "The Commercial Closet", which was presented at film festivals internationally, and in 2001, Wilke was funded by broadcast historian Michael Collins, then of Quinnipiac College of Connecticut, to start a full nonprofit organization by the same name.
 The project received pro-bono work from web development firm Mediapolis and designer Stephen Mack of Gnomist to develop the first version of CCA's online advertising library and ad ratings system at CommercialCloset.org.
 In 2004, the name evolved to Commercial Closet Association to indicate that it was an organization and to distinguish it from the educational programs it produced.

-Wilke had written about LGBT issues with Inside Media, Advertising Age (Crain Communications), Adweek (Nielsen Company), and other publications since 1992.
+Wilke had written about LGBTQ+ issues with Inside Media, Advertising Age (Crain Communications), Adweek (Nielsen Company), and other publications since 1992.
 He is credited with coining the term "gay vague" in 1997 while at Advertising Age.
 He served as the New York chapter president of the National Lesbian and Gay Journalists Association from 1998–2000, received a 1998 honor at the GLAAD Media Awards for his journalism on LGBT in related industries, was honored in 2001 as one of the "OUT 100" by Out magazine, and was a 2002 Crain Lecturer at the Medill School of Journalism at Northwestern University.
 He was a judge for the 2006 Association of National Advertisers Multicultural Excellence Awards.
-He writes a syndicated national column, The Commercial Closet, for LGBT newspapers and web sites.
+He writes a syndicated national column, The Commercial Closet, for LGBTQ+ newspapers and web sites.

 The CCA began its Images in Advertising Awards in 2004, running until at least 2008.

 In 2009, the Commercial Closet Associate's board of directors announced its closure and merger with GLAAD.

 In December 2012, the Commercial Closet website was to be shut down by GLAAD but Wilke intervened and relaunched the project under the new name AdRespect.

 Partnerships and sponsors

 CCA is supported through foundation grants, corporate sponsorships, fundraising events, membership, individual donations, and training fees.

-CCA has or had partnerships with advertising and media industry groups and with the LGBT organizations in the United States.
+CCA has or had partnerships with advertising and media industry groups and with the LGBTQ+ organizations in the United States.
 Ad industry groups included the Association of National Advertisers and the Advertising Educational Foundation.
 Media included The New York Times, Sirius Satellite Radio, and Adweek.
 Gay community groups include the Human Rights Campaign, the Gay Lesbian Straight Education Network (GLSEN), and also GLAAD, pre-merger.

-GLSEN carried a Student Viewing Guide for teachers, and Human Rights Campaign carried the CCA's monthly gay advertising issues column, the Advertising Best Practices, and excerpts from Commercial Closet in the marketing section of WorkNet.
+GLSEN carried a Student Viewing Guide for teachers, and Human Rights Campaign carried the CCA's monthly LGBTQ+ advertising issues column, the Advertising Best Practices, and excerpts from Commercial Closet in the marketing section of WorkNet.

 The Images in Advertising Awards were sponsored by ad agencies including Lowe Worldwide, Arnold Worldwide, Interpublic Group, SSH+K, and others.